-Our daughter “Boo” told me last year that, for her, the Thanksgiving dinner shopping trip is the official start of the Christmas season!
+Our daughter “Boo” told me a couple years ago that, for her, the Thanksgiving dinner shopping trip is the official start of the Christmas season!
 Hopefully your grocery shopping will be as enjoyable for your family as it is for ours.
-Last year I drove over to Seattle to be with my husband, who had a health crisis, at this exact time.
-He had been life flighted the night before, my girls and I did our Thanksgiving shopping together and got some stupendous bargains.
+Two years ago I drove over to Seattle to be with my husband, who had a health crisis, at this exact time.
+He had been life-flighted the night before, and my girls and I did our Thanksgiving shopping together and got some stupendous bargains.
 It was fun, AND done, and I could leave them to handle Thanksgiving dinner without me.

 I promised you last week that we’d share with you how we do our Thanksgiving dinner shopping.

 Every year, when our Thanksgiving menu, and shopping list are completed, we take a morning to purchase the groceries.
 One local grocer traditionally has turkey priced as low as 59 cents a pound, when buying another fifty dollars worth of groceries.
 This grocer also has sale prices on other items like fresh cranberries, sweet potatoes, olives, pickles, cream cheese, sugar, flour, butter, and much more.
 We plan all of our shopping for this one store, we get great bargains and we get her done!
 It cuts down on the stress, and it works out magnificently for us.

 If you have little ones you might find it more relaxing to shop without them.
 See if another mom will watch your kids for a couple hours while you complete this, in exchange for you offering a couple of hours to watch hers.